 In 1920, Rives S. Brown purchased the house and 12 lots for $50,550 and completed the rebuilding.
 Mr. and Mrs. Brown and their son, Rives Spotswood Brown, Jr., lived in the house until it was sold to William Letcher Pannill, founder of Pannill Knitting, in 1933.
 Mr. and Mrs. Pannill and their seven children moved into the house and renamed it Scuffle Hill because it was located on a hill and he had to "scuffle up the money" to pay for it.
 Mr. Pannill died in 1940 and Mrs. Pannill remained in the home until its sale to Christ Episcopal Church in 1959, at which time she moved into the remodeled former garage.
 The home was then reconfigured for use as a Sunday School Center, church office and site for social functions.
 Many lovely furniture pieces have been donated by church members and former residents of the home.

 The Parish house offers a modest kitchen, lovely dining room, paneled library, parlor, and exquisite entry foyer.
 It is perfect for hosting meetings and special events and offers a beautiful setting for portraits.
 The Parish House may be rented.
-Please contact the church office for details and to reserve your date.

 10:30 AM: Holy Eucharist, Rite II

 Streamed on Facebook Live